Combined-cycle power plant: Supplementary firing

 The HRSG can be designed to burn supplementary fuel after the gas turbine.
 Supplementary burners are also called duct burners.
 Duct burning is possible because the turbine exhaust gas (flue gas) still contains some oxygen.
 Temperature limits at the gas turbine inlet force the turbine to use excess air, above the optimal stoichiometric ratio to burn the fuel.
 Often in gas turbine designs part of the compressed air flow bypasses the burner in order to cool the turbine blades.
 The turbine exhaust is already hot, so a regenerative air preheater is not required as in a conventional steam plant.
 However, a fresh air fan blowing directly into the duct permits a duct-burning steam plant to operate even when the gas turbine cannot.

-Without supplementary firing, the thermal efficiency of a combined cycle power plant is higher.
+Without supplementary firing, the thermal efficiency of a combined-cycle power plant is higher.
 But more flexible plant operations make a marine CCGT safer by permitting a ship to operate with equipment failures.
 A flexible stationary plant can make more money.
 Duct burning raises the flue temperature, which increases the quantity or temperature of the steam (e.g. to 84 bar, 525 degree Celsius).
 This improves the efficiency of the steam cycle.
 Supplementary firing lets the plant respond to fluctuations of electrical load, because duct burners can have very good efficiency with partial loads.
 It can enable higher steam production to compensate for the failure of another unit.
 Also, coal can be burned in the steam generator as an economical supplementary fuel.

-Supplementary firing can raise exhaust temperatures from 600 °C (GT exhaust) to 800 or even 1000 °C. Supplemental firing does not raise the efficiency of most combined cycles.
-For single boilers it can raise the efficiency if fired to 700–750 °C; for multiple boilers however, the flexibility of the plant should be the major attraction.
+Supplementary firing can raise exhaust temperatures from 600°C (GT exhaust) to 800 or even 1000°C. Supplemental firing does not raise the efficiency of most combined cycles.
+For single boilers it can raise the efficiency if fired to 700–750°C; for multiple boilers however, the flexibility of the plant should be the major attraction.

 "Maximum supplementary firing" is the condition when the maximum fuel is fired with the oxygen available in the gas turbine exhaust.

+Combined-cycle advanced Rankine subatmospheric reheating

-Fuel for combined cycle power plants
+Fuel for combined-cycle power plants

-Combined cycle plants are usually powered by natural gas, although fuel oil, synthesis gas or other fuels can be used.
+Combined-cycle plants are usually powered by natural gas, although fuel oil, synthesis gas or other fuels can be used.
 The supplementary fuel may be natural gas, fuel oil, or coal.
 Biofuels can also be used.
-Integrated solar combined cycle power stations combine the energy harvested from solar radiation with another fuel to cut fuel costs and environmental impact (See: ISCC section).
+Integrated solar combined-cycle power stations combine the energy harvested from solar radiation with another fuel to cut fuel costs and environmental impact (See: ISCC section).
 Many next generation nuclear power plants can use the higher temperature range of a Brayton top cycle, as well as the increase in thermal efficiency offered by a Rankine bottoming cycle.

-Where the extension of a gas pipeline is impractical or cannot be economically justified, electricity needs in remote areas can be met with small-scale combined cycle plants using renewable fuels.
+Where the extension of a gas pipeline is impractical or cannot be economically justified, electricity needs in remote areas can be met with small-scale combined-cycle plants using renewable fuels.
 Instead of natural gas, these gasify and burn agricultural and forestry waste, which is often readily available in rural areas.